 Seeking to avoid unnecessary construction of trackage, Brinson purchased the Savannah Valley and incorporated its Newington-to-Millhaven tracks into his route.
-The 9-mile segment from Newington to Egypt was soon abandoned.
+The 9-mile segment from Newington to Egypt was leased to the Southeastern Lumber Company.

 From Millhaven, Brinson began building west, reaching Waynesboro in 1911 and St. Clair in 1913.
-At St. Clair the railroad connected with the Georgia and Florida Railway.
+At St. Clair the railroad connected with the Georgia & Florida Railway.

 Maps and Timetables:

 1910 map (40K)